itsRamit/Project/README.md

 Scalability: The code can handle a large number of student records since it uses a BST for efficient data management.
 This scalability ensures that the program can handle data from a substantial student population without compromising performance.
 Code Modularity: The code demonstrates modularity by using separate functions for different operations such as inserting a node, displaying the grade card, searching by name, CGPA, rank, and grade, and generating summary reports.
 This modular approach enhances code readability, maintainability, and reusability.

-DISADVANTAGES:
-Fixed Number of Subjects: The code assumes a fixed number of subjects (5) for each student.
-If the project requirements change in the future to accommodate a different number of subjects, the code would need to be modified accordingly.
-This lack of flexibility may require additional effort and maintenance.

-Inefficient Memory Usage: The code uses a binary search tree (BST) to store student records.
-While BSTs offer efficient searching, insertion, and retrieval, they can consume more memory compared to other data structures.
-In situations with a large number of student records, this memory usage may become a concern.

-Limited Sorting Options: The code only sorts the student records based on CGPA.
-It does not provide options to sort based on other criteria, such as name or registration number.
-This limitation may restrict certain sorting requirements or preferences of users.